Genealogy Records 101

 In Iceland however, genealogy takes on a broader importance.
 It becomes a necessity for singles with the natural desire to settle down and perhaps start a family.

-Why… because with a current population of about 318,000 people whose ancestors have lived on this isolated island since the late Viking age (approximately the year 870) finding someone you are not Continue reading “Iceland: Genealogy with a Twist” »
+Why… because with a current population of about 318,000 people whose ancestors have lived on this isolated island since the late Viking age (approximately the year 870) finding someone you are not closely related to can become a daunting task.

 Volunteers Needed at FamilySearch